ds-modules/curriculum-guide/faq/onboarding.md

 **What languages are supported by the hub?**

 Datahub primarily supports three languages - **Python, R and, Julia**.
 However, We can also support other languages on a case-to-case basis.
-If you have a unique requirement for using a different programming language as part of your hub, Share your exact requirement over an email to Eric Van Dusen (ericvd@berkeley.edu)/Balaji Alwar (balajialwar@berkeley.edu) or raise a Github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).
+If you have a unique requirement for using a different programming language as part of your hub, Share your exact requirement over an email to [Eric Van Dusen](mailto:ericvd@berkeley.edu)/[Balaji Alwar](mailto:balajialwar@berkeley.edu) or raise a Github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

 **How many hubs across the campus exist?
 Which courses use them extensively?**